 Specifically, RRHA may use Capital Funds and other public and private funds, when available and appropriate, to redevelop the agency's entire Annual Contributions Contract ("ACC") portfolio.
-This portfolio includes, but is not limited to: Creighton Court, Fairfield Court, Gilpin Court, Hillside Court, Mosby Court, Whitcomb Court, Dove Street, Townes at River South, Frederic Fay Towers, and scattered site elderly developments.
+This portfolio includes, but is not limited to: Creighton Court, Fairfield Court, Gilpin Court (including the agency's administrative offices at 901 and 918 Chamberlayne Parkway), Hillside Court, Mosby Court, Whitcomb Court, Dove Street, Townes at River South, Frederic Fay Towers, and scattered site elderly developments.
 RRHA has selected a development partner for Creighton Court, and plans to do the same for Gilpin, Fairfield, Hillside, Mosby, and Whitcomb Courts.
 This selection and planning process will involve community engagement and other stakeholder outreach to assist RRHA in arriving at a master plan for the redeveloped communities.

 RRHA may also use Capital Funds and other funds to acquire and redevelop properties in and around its public housing communities.
-In addition, RRHA plans to utilize projectbased vouchers for additional affordable housing initiatives, redevelopment projects, replacement housing options, and relocation options for residents.
+In addition, RRHA plans to utilize project-based vouchers for additional affordable housing initiatives, redevelopment projects, replacement housing options, and relocation options for residents.